suhasmaddali/Heart-Disease-Prediction/README.md

 ## Visualizations

-* Considering the metrics, it is possible to evaluate the performance of different machine learning and deep learning models respectively.
+We will evaluate the performance of different machine learning and deep learning models on a given dataset by comparing various metrics.
+To identify the best version of each model, we will examine their hyperparameters.

-* We would be tabulating the results for this particular dataset.
-* We would be looking at various machine learning models and understanding their hyperparameters in the process so as to build the best version of the models.
-* In addition to this, we would also be plotting various graphs and understanding the relationships between various features in the dataset.
-* We would first check if there are any null values in the data.
+Before proceeding, we will check for any null values in the data.
+We will then assess the data's spread and percentile values using graphs and plot features to identify potential correlations.

-* After doing that step, we would then understand how the data is spread and their overall percentile values.
-* We would be plotting the graphs and trying to see if there is any feature that could be reduced if there is a correlation.
-* We would consider various important classification metrics for different machine learning models using the sklearn library from python.
-* We would be using these tools to calculate the accuracy, precision, and recall to name a few.
-* For each machine learning model, we would then be drawing and tabulating the results at the end so that one would get a good idea about which algorithm did the best in each metric.
+To evaluate each model, we will use the sklearn library from Python to calculate important classification metrics such as accuracy, precision, and recall.
+For each machine learning model, we will tabulate the results for each metric, allowing us to compare and identify which algorithm performed best overall.

 ## Exploratory Data Analysis (EDA)